Pin the model in memory so it never unloads (Ollama)

 Shortest path to fix

-# Keep the model loaded indefinitely
+# Keep every model loaded indefinitely (server-wide default)

 export OLLAMA_KEEP_ALIVE=-1